UnitedHealthcare Logo

 Font and Colors

 The logo’s main color is blue.
-This shade indicates the professional training of employees, the technical equipment of offices, and the modern equipment of hospitals.
-It also indicates the accuracy of paperwork and record keeping.
+This shade indicates employees’ professional training, office equipment, and hospital equipment.
+It also indicates the accuracy of paperwork and record-keeping.
 White elements reflect the honesty, cleanliness, and sterility of medical institutions.
 They hint at doctors in white coats.

-The logo’s font is News 706, Standard Roman.
+The logo’s font is News 706, a Standard Roman font.
 The serifs and glyph tips resemble pills, IVs, and injections, emphasizing the company’s medical theme.